pktintali/flutter-portfolio/README.md

 # portfolio_app
-A very responsive and beautiful developed portfolio developed using flutter.
+A very responsive and beautiful developer portfolio developed using flutter.

 ## Getting Started